nhsengland/NHSSynth/docs/getting_started.md

 ```

 The function of these constraints is fairly self-explanatory: The package ensures the constraints are feasible and minimises them before applying transformations to ensure that they will be satisfied in the synthetic data as well.
 When a column does not meet a feasible constraint in the real data, we assume that this is intentional and use the violation as a feature upon which to generate synthetic data that also violates the constraint.

+The constraint repair system has been extensively optimized to achieve <1% violation rates in generated synthetic data through iterative constraint satisfaction with minimal data perturbation.
+See [IMPLEMENTATION_SUMMARY.md](../config/IMPLEMENTATION_SUMMARY.md) for technical details on constraint handling improvements and the optimization process.

 There is a further constraint `fixcombo` that only applies to categorical columns.
 This suggests that only existing combinations of two or more categorical columns should be generated, i.e. the columns can be collapsed into a single composite feature.
 I.e. if we have a column for pregnancy, and another for sex, we may only want to allow three categories, 'male:not-pregnant', 'female:pregnant', 'female:not-pregnant'.
 This is specified as follows: